efacilitation/eventric-testing/README.md

 Params:
 - *arguments* { * } - List of arguments which are passed to the error handler

-Returns a promise like object which synchronously executes the error handler provided via .catch()
+Returns a promise like object which synchronously executes the error handler provided via .catch().
+If another promise is returned by the handler function, this promise will be returned.

 Example:
 ```javascript